sohamsshah/insight-jainism/docs/Insights/64 Riddhis/Bal_Riddhi.md

 :::info

-**Antarmuhurt** is a time-range from 2 Samay upto 1 Muhurt (48 minutes).
+**Antarmuhurt** is a time-range from 6 Aavli + 1 Samay upto 1 Muhurt (48 minutes).
 Here, note that Antarmuhurt is in under 1 Muhurt time; and so we don't count the 48th minute.

 Now, we just read that great Jain Saints possessing this Riddhi can